A new approach to solving multi-order fractional equations using BEM and Chebyshev matrix: Implementation of boundary element method

 where ${\pmb{\delta}}_1$ and ${\pmb{\delta}}_2$ are $N \times N$ known diagonal matrices and ${\bf{h}}(t)=$ $[ {h\left( {{x_{B{P_1}}},t} \right), \ldots ,}$ $h({x_{B{P_N}}},t){]^T}$ is a known boundary vector, where ${x_{B{P_j}}}$ are $N$ boundary nodal points.
 Eqs. \eqref{eq8} and \eqref{eq9} can be combined and solved for $\bf{u}$ and ${\bf{u}}_n$.
 This yields

-Further, differentiating Eq. \eqref{eq6} for points inside the domain ($\varepsilon=1$) with respect to $x$ and $y$, using the same discretization and collocating at the $M$ domain nodal points, we have the following expression for the spatial derivatives
+Further, differentiating Eq. \eqref{eq6} for points inside the domain ($\varepsilon=1$) with respect to $x$ and $y$, using the same discretization and collocating at the $M$ internal nodal points, we have the following expression for the spatial derivatives